CHRISTOPHER PACHEL, DVM, DACVB

 Maren can’t remember a time when her life wasn’t all about animals.
 She joined the Animal Behavior Clinic in August 2013, after spending two and a half years working as a Client Care Representative and Media Specialist for Rose City Veterinary Hospital.
 She harbors a long-standing passion for understanding the way animals think and the many intricacies of the human-animal bond.
 Over the years, she has fostered kittens, volunteered for the Multnomah County Animal Shelter, and worked as a dog and cat groomer before shifting to the veterinary field.
 She takes great joy in helping others, and always strives to provide the best information and assistance possible to our clients and colleagues.

-She has Bachelor’s degrees in Comparative Literature and Russian Studies from the University of Oregon, and spends a fair portion of her time reading or trying to pen the next great American novel.
-She is active with wildlife conservation, particularly with the gray wolf and more recently, the cheetah.
-Her other free time is divided between traveling (near and far), playing in her rock band Spookies, and cuddling her furry children Saxafrax (an Australian Shepherd), Ash (a Shiba Inu/Sheltie mix), TeeVee Cat, Esteban, and Harlow (three tabbies).
+She has Bachelor’s degrees in Comparative Literature and Russian Studies from the University of Oregon, and spends a fair portion of her time reading and writing.
+She is active with wildlife and nature conservation, particularly with regard to the gray wolf.
+Her other free time is divided between traveling (near and far), playing in her rock band, and cuddling her furry children Saxafrax (an Australian Shepherd), Ash (a Shiba Inu/Sheltie mix), TeeVee Cat, Esteban, and Harlow (three tabbies).